-Let’s face it: you’re not looking forward to the SATs.
-(And if you are, well, there is likely something terribly wrong with you.)
-But, hey, the SATs don’t have to be completely traumatizing.
+Let’s face it: You’re not looking forward to taking the SAT.
+And if you are, well, there is likely something terribly wrong with you.
+(Just kidding!)
+But seriously, the SAT doesn't have to be completely traumatizing.
 With a bit of practice (okay, maybe a lot of practice), you will find yourself pleasantly surprised when you finally get your scores.
-Ladies and gentlemen, here are three awesome test practice resources (other than the ones on CollegeXpress, obvi) you can have at your fingertips right now...for free!
+Here are four awesome SAT practice resources you have at your fingertips right now...for free!

 Khan Academy has teamed up with the College Board to provide an excellent online study program for its members.
-It’s mostly geared toward the new SAT, but they have help for the current SAT too.
-In any case it’s free to join, and you will receive a personalized study program you can go through at your own pace.
+It’s free to join, and you'll receive a personalized study program you can go through at your own pace.
 After taking a few simple diagnostic quizzes, it will tell you which topics and skills you need to improve on, and viola!
 You’re well on your way to the scores you need to get into your prospective colleges.

-Are we in Africa, because how Kenya not love Varsity Tutors?!
-For one, they have both an app and website through which you can create your own study account.
-Second, their practice quiz bank has mock-tests for every possible standardized test under the sun, including the SAT, ACT, PSAT, SAT Subject Tests, AP tests, and ACCUPLACER among tons of others, some of which are required for certain graduate and post-undergrad forms of higher education.
-Additionally, not only do they have several collections of practice quizzes, but they also offer flashcards, diagnostic tests, and a question of the day in each subject, all of which are available at no cost!
-Pretty sweet, right?
+How can you not love Varsity Tutors?
+For one, they have both an app and a website through which you can create your own study account.
+Second, their practice quiz bank has mock tests for every possible standardized test under the sun, including the SAT, ACT, PSAT, AP Tests, and ACCUPLACER, among many others—some of which are required for certain graduate and post-undergrad forms of higher education.
+Additionally, not only do they have several collections of practice quizzes, but they also offer flashcards, diagnostic tests, and a question of the day in each subject, all of which are available at no cost.

-Answer: all of them!
-You should try each one and choose the method that works the best for you.
-It’s hard to go wrong, as long as you’re willing to work hard and study for the SATs, which don’t actually stand for “studying and torture” after all.
+Answer: All of them!
+You should try each free resource and choose the one that works best for you—maybe they all do!
+It’s hard to go wrong as long as you’re willing to work hard and study for the SAT, which doesn't actually stand for “studying and torture” after all.
 You can thank me later.
 As for right now, get studying!